madiltalay/IBM-Data-Science-Capstone/README.md

 # SOS-Net
-Integration of Squeeze model with One-shot learning
+Integration of Squeeze model with One-shot learning for Small object detection